Chapter 13 Timeline

 - A discharge can be granted sooner than the 3 or 5 years required by the plan if all creditors have been paid 100% of their debt.

 A Chapter 13 case lasts much longer than a Chapter 7 case because under Chapter 13, the petitioner must make payments from his future income to pay creditors over a 3 or 5 year period.
 Whether it is for 3 or 5 years depends on the petitioner's income.
-If income is greater than the state median, then the petitioner must pay all of his disposable income to creditors over 5 years, but no longer.
+If income exceeds the state median, then the petitioner must pay all his disposable income to creditors over 5 years, but no longer.
 If his income is less than the state median, then payments are made over 3 years.

 The whole process begins when the debtor files the bankruptcy petition in the court that serves his district.
 The bankruptcy petition includes all information about the petitioner's financial affairs, including income and expenses, property, executory contracts, and creditors.
 Only the debtor can file a petition, since involuntary petitions are prohibited for Chapter 13.